 The Djibouti process was very successful, producing a power-sharing arrangement that merged the existing TFG and ARS.
 The Djibouti Agreement was formally signed on 18 August 2008 and included agreement on a cessation of hostilities as well as the withdrawal of Ethiopian forces from Somalia.
 The head of the ARS was elected to the TFG presidency and the TFG parliament doubled in size to accommodate both ARS and other stakeholders.

 HD provided technical support throughout the process to ensure the agreement would be legal, implementable and understood by all the parties.
 This was particularly important in view of the immense pressure on all sides to come to an agreement.
-Djibouti set a precedent in Somalia for a political rather than a military solution to conflict and this later proved useful when convincing leaders that engaging in dialogue with other groups could be worthwhile.
+The Djibouti process set a precedent in Somalia for a political rather than a military solution to conflict and this later proved useful when convincing leaders that engaging in dialogue with other groups could be worthwhile.

 Promoting the cohesion of the TFG